VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 reservations.
 The following list of steps corresponds to the numbers in the diagram:

-1. A command is issued, probably from the UI, to book two attendees onto a conference with an ID of 157.
+1. A command is issued, from the UI or from a saga, to reserve seats for two attendees on a conference with an ID of 157.
+The command is handled by the command handler for the **SeatsAvailability** aggregate type.
-2. A booking aggregate executes some domain logic and then issues a command to the aggregate for conference 157.
-3. If necessary, the aggregate is populated with data through the ORM layer that issues a query against the table (or tables) that hold the required data.
+2. If necessary, the ORM layer populates an aggregate instance with data.
+The ORM retrieves the data by issuing a query against the table (or tables) in the data store.
 This includes the existing number of reservations for the conference.
+3. The command handler invokes the business method on the aggregate instance to make the reservations.
-4. The conference aggregate performs its domain logic, which includes calculating the new number of reservations for the conference.
+4. The **SeatsAvailability** aggregate performs its domain logic.
+In this example, this includes calculating the new number of reservations for the conference.
-5. The information in the conference aggregate is persisted to the data store.
+5. The ORM persists the information in the aggregate instance to the data store.
 The ORM layer constructs the necessary update (or updates) that must be executed.

 This diagram provides a deliberately simplified view of the process.
 In practice, the mapping performed by the ORM will be significantly more